Andrius-Anselmi/Andrius-Anselmi/README.md

 <h4 align="left">My name is Andrius Anselmi, and I'm in my first year of Computer Science.
-Passionate about technology, graphics programming, and complex algorithms.
-A fanatic Grêmio supporter and an eternal bug creator.</h4>
+Passionate about technology, graphics programming, and complex algorithms.</h4>

 ###